African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Dining & Cuisine

-The food is prepared in the French tradition but with a local flavour and is one of the highlights of a stay at Bartholomeus Klip.
-Dishes such as salmon trout layered with fresh coriander and ginger and wrapped in phyllo pastry, with a lemon beurre blanc, and chocolate truffle cake may be on the menu.
+The food – in the French tradition but with a local flavour – is one of the highlights of a stay at Bartholomeus Klip.
+The dedicated chefs in the kitchen have ensured that as many as possible of the ingredients they use come from the area, such as the locally-produced salmon trout and lamb, and the menus are varied and imaginative.

 Activities